timlassiter11/YATL/README.md

 ```

 ### Virtual Scroll
-Virtual scrolling is used to render only the rows that are visible (with some extras before an after).
+Virtual scrolling is used to render only the rows that are visible (with some extras before and after).
 This allows the library to support tables with hundreads of thousands of rows without issue.
 This is done using some magic (*simple math...*) but requires it's parent enforce a height.
 To do this you can simply add a height to the table.

 ```html
 <body>